 AgoraPulse Ads Report

 Need better analytics information on your Facebook ads?
 How does free sound?
 Although Agorapulse is a paid social media management program, they offer a variety of free tools to anyone that asks for them.
 One of these is called Ads Report.
-This is an analytics tool that measures the effectiveness of your Facebook advertising efforts.
+This is an analytics tool that measures the effectiveness of your Facebook advertising efforts, including analyzing Facebook trends and app engagement.
 The catch is that it’s only for Facebook, and only for ads.
 If you need support for other networks, you’ll have to find those elsewhere.
 With that said, Ads Report is a great tool that lets you see what AgoraPulse has to offer without the big price tag.
 It’s also a good way to get your feet wet in the use of analytics.

 Pricing: set a weekly campaign budget, and it’s pay as you go.
 No hidden fees.

 Need a good scheduling tool for Facebook and Instagram?
 Qwaya is a Facebook advertising partner that maximizes your ad spend.
 This program is full featured: you can schedule ads, do split testing, and take advantage of a comprehensive analytics program.
 One of the big advantages of Qwaya is that it lets you set rules on when to discontinue a campaign, and when to double down on more effective advertising.
 This way, your business can save money by only continuing ads that are successful.
 Another awesome feature is the dedicated links for each advertisement.
 This helps your outside analytics track which ads are driving the most traffic, taking the metrics beyond simple engagement numbers.
 Not convinced yet?
 Qwaya works with Google analytics, too.